 Nature’s answer —she recycles mineral nutrients through the plant material.
 Not the soil — but plant material.

 Mr. Butler reports that in a rainforest, most of the carbon and essential nutrients are locked up in the living vegetation, dead wood and decaying leaves.
 All this organic material decays quickly.
 Nutrients are broken down and almost immediately taken up by living plants.
 Few nutrients ever reach the soil — leaving the rainforest soil nearly sterile!

 Rainforest soils are so old they’re devoid of all those essential minerals.
 So nature provides these minerals through decaying plant material and has recycled them over and over since they are NO LONGER in the Amazon soil!

 No wonder a rainforest can’t be replaced!

-Most of our soils are not devoid of essential minerals for plant growth.
-Sometimes they may have to be pulled up from deep in the soil with the help of cover crops.
+Some of our soils are not yet devoid of essential minerals for plant growth.
+Often they may have to be pulled up from deep in the soil with the help of cover crops.
 If we have soil that supports a healthy soil web (lots of microorganisms) they will recycle the essential minerals and nutrients and make them available to our plants.

 Soil study is fascinating but complicated.
-I’m so glad I don’t have to understand every little thing that nature does.
+I’m so glad I don’t have to understand the complicated stuff nature does.

 Tending my garden is so much more fun that way.